How to get divorce in Rhode Island

 The main condition for obtaining a divorce in the state of Rhode Island must be the fact that the marriage has legal force.
 If the marriage was made with violations of the state rules, then it is considered non-existent and in that case it is not possible to get a divorce.

-You or your spouse must comply with Rhode Island's residency requirements, which in principle are fairly simple.
+Client or his\her spouse must comply with Rhode Island's residency requirements, which in principle are fairly simple.

-You must have grounds why you want to dissolve the marriage.
+The interested person must have grounds why he or she want to dissolve the marriage.
 Legislation provides 2 types of reasons that led to the severance of relations: they are fault and no-fault.
-Fault grounds mean that your spouse has done a serious action during the marriage, which led to a break in the marriage relationship and now you want to get a divorce.
-However, to indicate this misconduct in your Rhode Island divorce documents is not enough, you still need to provide the court with strong evidence of your spouse's guilt.
-With no-fault reasons it's much easier, you do not take your dirty clothes out for public viewing, you simply state that you do not cohabit with your spouse for a long period of time, or between both of you there are irreconcilable differences that do not allow you to live as a married couple.
+Fault grounds mean that the spouse has done a serious action during the marriage, which led to a break in the marriage relationship and now the client want to get a divorce.
+The interested party need to provide the court with strong evidence of his or her spouse's guilt.
+With no-fault reasons it's much easier, the interested person do not take his or her dirty clothes out for public viewing, the interested party states that he or she do not cohabit with his or her spouse for a long period of time, or between both of them there are irreconcilable differences that do not allow him or her to live as a married couple.

-If you have underage children, you must decide on the issue of custody.
-Also discuss the amount of financial support for the child and the amount of alimony, if you are applying for them.
-If you acquired any property in marriage, during the divorce in the state of Rhode Island, it should be divided between the spouses, this nuance you also need to discuss and document in addition to your divorce form documents .
-If you and your spouse can’t agree on any of the issues, then the court will make its own decision regarding the disputes based on an analysis of a number of factors that occur in your marriage.
+If there is an underage children, the cleint must decide on the issue of custody.
+If the client acquired any property in marriage, during the divorce in the state of Rhode Island, it should be divided between the spouses.
+If the interested and his or her spouse can’t agree on any of the issues, then the court will make its own decision regarding the disputes based on an analysis of a number of factors that occur in the marriage.

-Once all of the above is ready, you need to sue the court, as well as provide your spouse with copies of your Rhode Island divorce papers, thereby informing him or her about the beginning of the divorce proceedings.
-After this, you need to pass the statutory waiting period, after which the court will begin proceedings regarding your case.
+The interested party have to sue the court, as well as provide his or her spouse with copies of the Rhode Island divorce papers, thereby informing him or her about the beginning of the divorce proceedings.
+After this, the statutory waiting period starts, then the court will begin proceedings regarding to the case.

 If you wish to apply for a divorce in Rhode Island, then you must comply with the conditions of the state.
 State law requires plaintiffs to satisfy the conditions of residence before submitting an application to the court.
 Thus, before you submit Rhode Island divorce papers to the office, you or your spouse are required to be residents of the state for one year prior to filing the claim.